People and the Falls

 Trouble in Paradise

 People want to protect the Iguazú region.
 Yet, people are its biggest problem.
-Poachers come into the parks illegally to take trees and animals.
+Poachers come into the parks illegally.
+They take trees and animals.
 People accidentally injure or kill animals while driving through the parks.

 Tourists take a boat tour of Iguazú Falls.

-One challenge in preserving the Iguazú Falls region is its location.
+One challenge in preserving the region is its location.
 The falls are near the borders of three countries.
-Each has its own ideas on how to manage the land.
-Argentina and Brazil, for example, established national parks in the 1930s.
-Paraguay never did.
+Each country has its own ideas on how to manage the land.

-Recently, jaguars became a sign that the plan is working.
+Jaguars are a sign that the plan is working.
 In the early 2000s, jaguars had nearly disappeared from this region.
-The countries increased patrols.
-They planted camera traps to deter poachers.
-Farmers who used to kill jaguars that preyed on their livestock started planting corn instead.
-As a result of these actions, the number of jaguars has doubled.
+Farmers used to kill jaguars that killed their livestock.
+Now farmers use the land to plant corn.
+The number of jaguars has doubled.

 Jaguars are making a comeback in the Iguazú region.

 People’s efforts to make the parks better are working.
-The beautiful falls and other Iguazú splendors are worth seeing.
-And they are worth fighting for.
+The beautiful falls are worth seeing.
+More importantly, they are worth fighting for.

 This view from above shows part of the spectacular falls.